AndrewTweddle/CodingExercises/readme.md

 I use these to:
   * practise coding skills,
   * learn new programming languages,
-  * compare languages or paradigms, and
+  * compare languages or paradigms,
-  * prepare for technical interviews.
+  * prepare for technical interviews, and
+  * have fun solving coding puzzles!

 Other similar repositories:
   * [AndrewTweddle/GoogleCodeJam](https://github.com/AndrewTweddle/GoogleCodeJam)